 - Pansuriya Yangon Language Club.

 Every Saturday, 4PM at Pansuriya in downtown Yangon a group of enthusiastic learners of Burmese get together to discuss challenges in learning Burmese.
 It’s productive, social and heaps of fun.
 Just rock up!
+On hold due to political events.

 Tutors in Burma: